-Confederate Monument Committee votes for recommendation deadline
+Confederate Monument Committee to decide future of statue on Square

 The Confederate Monument Committee set a goal to have a recommendation for the Denton County Commissioner’s Court by the end of January.
 The decision was made via a vote during their meeting on Nov.
 30 in the county courthouse.

+The commissioner’s court-appointed 10 members to discuss the future of the Confederate monument on the Denton Square.
+Chairman John Baines owns a bookkeeping and accounting service in Denton.
+The vice chairwoman, Ronnie Cade, was a prior Lewisville City Council member.

-Chairman John Baines said the date will give the committee a deadline that will encourage productivity during the meetings.
+Chairman Baines said the date will give the committee a deadline that will encourage productivity during the meetings.

 “The date gives us a goal to shoot for,” Baines said during the meeting.
 “I personally can’t sign on for an open-ended conversation that will go on forever.”